juj/fbcp-ili9341/README.md

 If your target application doesn't mind high CPU utilization on the background and you have the compatible hardware, then perhaps yes.
 If your Pi is on battery, this will eat through power pretty quick.
 To echo RetroManCave's observation as well, you should really use a HDMI display over an SPI-based one, since then the dedicated VideoCore GPU handles all the trouble of presenting frames, plus you will get vsync out of the box.
 The smallest HDMI displays for Raspberry Pis on the market seem to be [the size of 3.5" 480x320](https://www.raspberrypi.org/forums/viewtopic.php?t=175616), so if that's not too large and your project can manage the HDMI connector hump at the back, there's probably no reason to use SPI.

-Perhaps some day if both of the above mentioned performance limitations are optimized away, then high refresh rates on SPI based displays could become efficient.
+Perhaps some day if both of the above mentioned performance limitations are optimized away, then high refresh rates on SPI based displays could become power efficient.

-If you do want to use this, it probably will make sense to find some more conservative values for the throttling sleeps on the main thread and the SPI threads, so that battery consumption will not be excessive when the display is idle.

 ### Installation